Office of the Vice President for

 The MVR provides a history of an individual’s driving records for the past three years.
 The Business Services Department has the responsibility for obtaining MVRs and may either run MVRs on all employees who have used university-owned, leased or rental vehicles during the previous fiscal or calendar year or may have departments provide a listing of employees anticipated to drive university-owned, leased or rentals during the upcoming year for the MVR update.

 MVRs are requested through the Texas Department of Public Safety annually and as necessary for new employees and student workers who may be driving.
+Record checks for prospective employees having out-of-state driver’s licenses are obtained from third party providers and require that the employee provide out-of-state driver’s license information.

 - Prior to extending an offer of employment to any person whose primary duties and responsibilities involve operating a motor vehicle, the supervisor will notify the Business Services Department requesting an MVR;